chorman0773/Minecraft-Proposals/Custom Enchantments/CustomEnchantments.md

 * for any other trigger, *position* is `at` *user*.

 Notes:
-* The function is to be executed with permission level 4.
-On servers that use Spigot Permission system, the function is executed with all permissions defined on the server.
-On servers that use the Gac14 Permission Management System, the function is run in an elevated context.
-It is unspecified how any other permission system acts in response to this trigger.
-See associated documentation for each permission system on the precise effects of running the function this way.
-On single-player, the function is run as though cheats are enabled.
+* It is intended that the function be run with the maximum permissions possible for the current server software.
+In the case of the vanilla server, or vanilla permissions, this means the command is run with permission level 4 (reguardless of operatorPermissionLevel or the permission level of *user*).
 * The execute command is for exposition only.
 It is unspecified how this function is run, but the command must be run as the user, and positioned as above.
 * The command chain max applies to the function as a separate chain, even if the trigger applied as the result of a command.

-#### Repair Item ####
+#### Repair Item

 Repairs the item affected by the enchantment.